 Park up on a quiet flat road.
 Turn on the engine-press the clutch to the floor-select first gear-take the hand brake off.
-Make sure the road is clear and gently raise the clutch, as slow as you can.
+Make sure the road is clear, and gently raise the clutch as slow as you can.
 Keep your left foot still on the clutch once you feel the car moving [this is called the point of contact or ‘biting point’].
-Do not use the accelerator as you are trying to prove that the clutch moves the car, not the accelerator.
+Do not use the accelerator as you try to prove that the clutch moves the car, not the accelerator.

-Whilst carrying out this exercise in a petrol car you would need to be extremely steady with the clutch movement if you are to avoid stalling.
+While carrying out this exercise in a petrol car, you would need to be extremely steady with the clutch movement to avoid stalling.
 A diesel car is more forgiving.

-This exercise is very useful in demonstrating what the clutch does and gives you practice at clutch control.
-By not using the accelerator you can put your full attention on clutch control.
+This exercise is beneficial in demonstrating what the clutch does and gives you practice at clutch control.
+By not using the accelerator, you can put your full attention on clutch control.

 Now you are ready to drive away from the kerb.
 Here is the correct process to pass a driving test.